SS Karadeniz: Port activities

 Visitors at every port were accepted to board the ship and to take a tour.
 The floating exhibition undertook not only an economic but also a cultural mission to promote the country.
 In this regard, coordination was achieved between the visitors and Turkish private institutions.
 Books and brochures on various aspects of the Republic of Turkey, such as the newly established country's constitution, agricultural development, banking, cooperatives, insurance companies, coal mines, ports, economic organizations, etc., prepared by the Chairman of the Exhibition Organizing Committee, were available for the visitors.
 Receptions were held, and the Presidential Symphony Orchestra gave concerts.
-Vistors were able to socialize with the notable Turkish people on board at the balls.
+Visitors were able to socialize with the notable Turkish people on board at the balls.

 Exhibition items

-The Exhibition Organization Committee divied the country in seven geographic regions, and sent an official to each region to study which goods can be put on the exhibition.
-After the decision of the committe, following items were selected:
+The Exhibition Organization Committee divided the country in seven geographic regions, and sent an official to each region to study which goods can be put on the exhibition.
+After the decision of the committee, following items were selected: